Loading...

 Visa friendliness is often the deciding factor for expats.
 Georgia scores 85/100 while Turkey scores 76/100.
 Georgia has a slight edge over Turkey in visa accessibility.

-Georgia offers visa paths including Visa-Free Stay (1 Year), Residence Permit (Work), Remotely from Georgia Program.
-Turkey provides Tourist E-Visa, Short-Term Residence Permit, Work Permit.
+Georgia offers visa paths including Visa-Free Stay (1 Year), Residence Permit (Work), Visa-free remote-work stay.
+Turkey provides Tourist E-Visa, Short-Term Residence Permit, Digital Nomad Visa.
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Georgia if your priority is affordability.
 Choose Georgia if safety comes first.
 For healthcare, Turkey has the edge, while Turkey offers stronger career opportunities.